Casey Kotchman: Tampa Bay Rays

 Kotchman signed a minor league contract with an invitation to 2011 spring training with the Tampa Bay Rays.
-On March 26 the Rays assigned Kotchman to Durham.
-Following the retirement of Manny Ramirez six games into the 2011 season, Kotchman's contract was selected from Durham and he was added to the Rays' active roster.
-On August 9, 2011, Kotchman hit a walk-off home run off Kansas City Royals reliever Blake Wood to give the Rays a 2-1 win.
-Through 2019, he had the best career fielding percentage among major league first basemen (.998), ahead of Kevin Youkilis.
+On March 26, the Rays assigned Kotchman to Triple-A Durham.
+Following the retirement of Manny Ramirez six games into the 2011 season, the Rays called up Kotchman.
+On August 9, Kotchman hit a walk-off home run off Kansas City Royals reliever Blake Wood to give the Rays a 2–1 win.

 Cleveland Indians

 Kotchman signed a one-year contract with the Cleveland Indians on February 3, 2012.
+Kotchman made 142 appearances for Cleveland during the regular season, batting .229/.280/.333 with 12 home runs and 55 RBI.

 Miami Marlins

-On February 15, 2013 he signed a minor league contract with the Miami Marlins.
-He was released on August 26, 2013.
+On February 15, 2013, Kotchman signed a minor league contract with the Miami Marlins organization.
+On March 31, the Marlins selected Kotchman's contract after he made the team's Opening Day roster.
+He was quickly placed on the disabled list due to a left hamstring strain and was not activated until June 3.
+In six appearances for Miami, Kotchman went 0-for-20 with one RBI and one walk.
+He played his final MLB game on June 8, playing the final 10 innings of a 20-inning win over the New York Mets.
+After returning to the disabled list as the result of a left oblique strain, he was released on August 26.

+Kotchman's .9975 career fielding percentage is the best among major league first basemen, slightly ahead of Kevin Youkilis, as of the end of the 2025 season.

 Kansas City Royals

-After sitting all of the 2014 season retired from baseball, Kotchman signed a minor league deal with the Royals on March 6, 2015.
+After sitting all of the 2014 season retired from baseball, Kotchman signed a minor league contract with the Kansas City Royals on March 6, 2015.
+He played in 90 games for the Triple-A Omaha Storm Chasers, hitting .290/.374/.426 with seven home runs and 44 RBI.
+Kotchman elected free agency following the season on November 6.

 Toronto Blue Jays

 On November 23, 2015, Kotchman signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
-He became a free agent on November 7, 2016.
+In 102 games for the Triple-A Buffalo Bisons, he batted .256/.343/.383 with eight home runs and 34 RBI.
+Kotchman elected free agency following the season on November 7.

 Personal life

-He is the son of Tom Kotchman, longtime Angels' minor league manager and scout.
-His mother, Sue Kotchman, works as a principal and was formerly a teacher.
-She suffered a brain hemorrhage during the 2008 season; as a result Kotchman had to be placed on the Major League bereavement list, and later the restricted list.
+Kotchman's father is Tom Kotchman, a long-time Angels' minor league manager and scout.
+Kotchman's mother works as a principal and was formerly a teacher.
+She suffered a brain hemorrhage during the 2008 season; as a result Kotchman had to be placed on the Major League bereavement list and later the restricted list.
 She recovered, however.
-His sister Christal Kotchman is a former College of Charleston softball team member.
+His sister Christal played softball for the College of Charleston Cougars.